What is Aciclovir and how does it work?

 Suppression treatment is taken every day on a regular basis.
 It can prevent the reoccurrence of herpes simplex by 70-80% and in some cases can stop outbreaks occurring altogether.

-The usual dose for suppression treatment is 200mg taken four times a day, but can be taken less often.
+The usual dose for suppression treatment is 200mg taken four times a day but can be taken less often.
 Your doctor will advise you on the most suitable dose.

 (If you forget to take a dose, take it as soon as you remember.
 However, if it is nearly time for your next dose, skip the missed dose).
 Do not take a double dose to make up for a forgotten dose.

-What are the side effects with Aciclovir?
+What are the side effects of Aciclovir?

 Like all medications, Aciclovir can cause side effects, but not everyone will get them.